There are many people out there who cannot afford an attorney.

 The American Bar Association (ABA) recommends that all lawyers in the US donate 50 hours of pro bono service per year.
 Some do more, some do less than 50 hours, but you can ask a lawyer whether he/she provides such services.
 Your lawyer will decide whether you are eligible.

 Legal clinics are often funded by the Legal Services Corporation and can either have in-house counsel working to help those in need or place clients with a firm or pro bono lawyers who have registered with the clinic.
 However, before you conclude that you cannot afford a lawyer, you should be aware that many lawyers will take a civil case on a contingency fee.
 This means that you do not have to pay the lawyer anything unless he/she wins your case.
 If the case is won, the lawyer will receive a percentage (fee) of the settlement or civil judgment, which is usually one-third to 40% of the settlement.
 The best option is to select a lawyer and ask if your case qualifies to be handled on contingency.

 Another issue with people seeking legal representation and who have a low income is the case evaluation.
 Many lawyers provide a free case evaluation to determine whether you have a case or not.
-For example, at the O'Brien & Zehnder Law Firm, we work based on a contingency fee, and we provide a free case evaluation.
+For example, at the O'Brien & Zehnder Law Firm in Elk Grove and Sacramento County, we work based on a contingency fee, and we provide a free case evaluation.

 For quality legal representation, please contact our personal injury attorneys at the Elk Grove-based O'Brien & Zehnder Law Firm by phone or send us an email, and someone from our office will be in touch with you shortly.